ankitmehra25/JsBackend/README.md

-# This is backend project developed with javascript
+# This is a backend project developed with javascript